valerionew/valerionew/README.md

 #### 📚 Libraries:
 - [HT1621 7-seg](https://github.com/valerionew/ht1621-7-seg): A library for driving a 7 segment LCD based on a HT1621 controller with arduino

-#### 🎓 University: (Politecnico di Milano, bachelor in EE)
+#### 🎓 University projects: (Politecnico di Milano, bachelor and master in EE)
-- [triennale-elettronica-polimi](https://github.com/valerionew/triennale-elettronica-polimi): A [website](https://valerionew.github.io/triennale-elettronica-polimi/) containing a collection of notes, code and more from my bachelor degree
+- [triennale-elettronica-polimi](https://github.com/valerionew/triennale-elettronica-polimi): A [website](https://valerionew.github.io/triennale-elettronica-polimi/) containing a collection of notes, code and more from my degree.
+With time, many students contributed with their own notes, and the website now hosts almost one hundred resources contributed from tens of students.

-#### 💻 Computer stuff:
-- [ITA keyboard enhanced](https://github.com/valerionew/ITA-keyboard-enhanced): An italian keyboard for windows, featuring ÀCCÈNTÉD VÒWÈLS ÌN CÀPS
-- [Computational madness](https://github.com/valerionew/computational-madness): How fast can you get to an estimate of Pi with one of the most inefficient methods?
+- [Sensor systems course](https://github.com/valerionew/sensor-systems-course): Repository with STM32 HAL embedded code from the Sensor Systems course
+- [DESD fpga code](https://github.com/valerionew/desd-labs): VHDL repository for the digital electronic systems design course, targeting a Xilinx Artix-7 board (Basys 3)
+- [Calcolo Numerico](https://github.com/valerionew/calcolo_numerico): MATLAB code for the numerical analisys course
+- [Microcontrollori](https://github.com/valerionew/microcontrollori-polimi): Repository for the microcontrollers course, register level programming targeting 8 bit PICs
+- [Elettronica digitale](https://github.com/valerionew/elettronica-digitale-notes): VHDL repository for the digital electronics course, focused on behavioral VHDL basics and simulation

 #### 🔁 Happily contributed to:
 - [Microsoft Stream URL extractor](https://github.com/MicrosoftStreamURLExtractor/MicrosoftStreamURLExtractor.github.io): A tool to help PoliMi students download the video lessons of their courses